 Listen to EDGA’s Tony Bennett chatting with Warren Clark

-Warren Clark, a 17-year-old golfer who volunteers at Salisbury and South Wilts Golf Club, and is a coach dedicated to supporting juniors.
+Warren Clark, is a young golfer who dedicates his time to coach and support juniors.
 His passion for golf began at the tender age of 11, and he shares the challenges he faces as a young person with autism and learning disabilities.

-His disability hasn’t stopped him from pursuing his talent, and is now one of only six volunteers in the UK dedicated to making golf a more inclusive sport for people with disabilities.
+His disability hasn’t stopped him from pursuing his talent, and is now one a dozen volunteers in the UK dedicated to making golf a more inclusive sport for people with disabilities.

 Warren shares what golf has given him: “It’s everything really, I just love it so much and I want to carry on doing it and help as many people as I can.”